Birth to College Pipeline

 Youth Development Programs

 HPAC Youth Development programs foster school engagement, build academic skills, and support students on the journey to college.
-To learn more, email Griselle Baret, Director of Evaluation and Program Development, or call her at 718-620-2824, ext.
+To learn more, email Kwame Mensah, Director of Programs, or call him at 718-620-2824, ext.
 102.

 Hunts Point Children’s Shakespeare Ensemble

-The Hunts Point Children’s Shakespeare Ensemble is a collaboration with The Shakespeare Society to produce a Shakespearean play with 4th through 6th grade students.
+The Hunts Point Children’s Shakespeare Ensemble is a collaboration with The Public Shakespeare Initiative to produce a Shakespearean play with 4th through 6th grade students.

 Who: 4th, 5th, and 6th grade students from Alliance schools